petros/drem/README.md

 After that, the developer can start working on their game and push `dragonruby-eggs-drgtk/mygame` to GitHub or elsewhere.

-## To do

-- [ ] Add support for Windows and Linux
-- [ ] Add support for cloning an existing game from GitHub or elsewhere
-- [ ] Figure out a mechanism to remember the DRGTK version used for a game

 ## Assumptions

 - The developer has already downloaded a version of DRGTK somewhere on their system.